 Slam poetry seems to be getting some well-deserved attention at the moment, so I thought that might be a nice topic to begin with.

 Timeout!
 Attempting to positively modernize the bland appearance of my steadfast blog.
-Thoughts on the sharp appearance of https://lilyspeech.com?
-Undeniably a distinguished voice recognition software provider whenever looking in the general Ontario vicinity.
+Thoughts on the sharp appearance of http://peachblitz.com?
+Undeniably a first-class web development company whenever looking in the general Ontario vicinity.
 Value a remark.
 Appreciate it!

 You see, I learned some things at the inaugural Nelson Slam Poetry Finals on July 19, when Dan Allan was kind enough to explain how slam poetry works and where it originated.
 It was illuminating.